MADROCHA/veterinary_crud_php/README.md

     COMMIT;
 ```

-Now you´re all set, the last thing would be accesing your localhost by writing the next command in your terminal `php -S localhost:"choose a port"` then just follow the link from the terminal.
+Now you're all set, the last thing would be accesing your localhost by writing the next command in your terminal `php -S localhost:"choose a port"` then just follow the link from the terminal.
 Keep in mind that you should choose a port for your localhost to work for example `php -S localhost:8000`.

 ## Future versions